 There are several types of fractures that can occur, which depend on the amount of force of the trauma that caused the injury:

 Treatment and healing time – if possible – will depend on the severity of the fracture and where it is located.
 One of the most common injuries when there is a fall for an elderly person is a hip fracture.
-These particular fractures are particularly difficult to treat because it will usually require a surgery where a prosthetic hip is implanted into the leg bone.
-This can end in immobility, which can lead to bed sores, eating problems, and increased infections.
-If a person will walk again, some form of rehab is required.
+These fractures are particularly difficult to treat and usually require a surgery, including implanting a prosthetic hip into the leg bone.
+Deconditioning sets in rapidly in the elderly and, as such, hip fractures frequently lead to immobility, bed sores, eating problems, and increased infections.
+Even in the best of situations, the person will need some form of rehab in order to walk again.

-Fractures are caused by a trauma to the bone and in the elderly the main reason these injuries occur is falls.
-These falls typically happen in nursing homes when the elderly are not properly supervised, are not taken to the bathroom enough, or staff are too busy to respond to call bells and alarms.
+Fractures are caused by a trauma to the bone.
+In the elderly, this generally means they have fallen or been dropped by the nursing home staff.
+Falls typically happen in nursing homes when the elderly are not properly supervised, are not taken to the bathroom enough, or when there are not enough staff to respond to call bells and alarms in a timely fashion.
 It is also well known that residents with dementia or Alzheimer’s who aren’t on a bathroom schedule, or are suffering from a urinary tract infection, at times get up to go to the bathroom without assistance and forget to use the call bell.
-In an understaffed facility the ability to get to the folks who are in danger in time is paramount.
+In an understaffed facility, there is frequently no ability to get to the folks who are in danger in time.

 A person who suffers from a fracture or broken bone due to nursing home’s recklessness or negligence can hold the nursing home corporation liable.